-For the third consecutive year, Connecticut Center for the Book will participate in the Route One Reads initiative, a program under the Center for the Book in the Library of Congress.
-In 2017, the theme of the initiative will be memoirs and biographies, and the selected book to represent Connecticut is The Logbooks by Anne Farrow.
+For the seventh consecutive year, Connecticut Center for the Book will participate in the Route 1 Reads initiative, a program under the Center for the Book in the Library of Congress.
+In 2021, the theme is Poetry, and the selected book representing Connecticut is Afterswarm by Margot Schilpp.

-The diverse reading list created by Route One Reads highlights each individual State Center for the Book while celebrating the East Coast as a whole.
-By participating in Route One Reads, readers can travel across 15 states and the District of Columbia without taking a single footstep, or load selected books into the car for a literary road trip.
-The full list of featured books for the 2017 Route One Reads initiative is available along with a map of participating states at Route1Reads.org.
+The diverse reading list created by Route 1 Reads highlights each individual State Center for the Book while celebrating the East Coast as a whole.
+By participating in Route 1 Reads, readers can travel across 15 states and the District of Columbia without taking a single footstep, or load selected books into the car for a literary road trip.
+The full list of featured books for the 2020 Route 1 Reads initiative is available along with a map of participating states at Route1Reads.org.